bbc/rdfspace/README.md

 ========

 This Python library helps generating a low-dimensional vector space from very large RDF graphs in a reasonable time.
 For example it is possible to process large sections of DBpedia on a commodity laptop.
+Once this space is generated, it can be used to compute fast similarities between URIs, or to compute the Eigenvector Centrality (~pagerank) of URIs.

 Getting started
 ---------------